 This Foundation Course is highly recommended as a supplementary option for experienced practitioners.
 The in-depth knowledge of the facial anatomy will enhance or upgrade current knowledge of surface landmarks and the underlying danger zones, further decreasing risks of complications and ensuring safe and precise medical aesthetic injections.

-This training course will also focus on the concept of aging, descent, deterioration and deflation.
+This Virtual Course will also focus on the concept of aging, descent, deterioration and deflation.
+Course cost is $500.

 This Foundation Course is also recommended for experienced practitioners.
 A professional aesthetics injector requires more than just the skill and judgement to perform these procedures.
 In new or current practices, there are legal and ethical matters that must be addressed to make sure a current practice is following the highest professional standards as required by regulatory authorities.

-This course will discuss and analyse regulations outlined by the College of Nurses and the College of Physicians and Surgeons.
+This Virtual Course course will discuss and analyse regulations outlined by the College of Nurses and the College of Physicians and Surgeons.
 Experienced practitioners will also receive practical guidance on business acumen, facility requirements and advertising regulations.
+Course cost is $500.